MicrosoftDocs/Hololens/hololens/hololens2-compliance.md

 Learn more about the HoloLens 2 [security and architecture](https://docs.microsoft.com/hololens/security-architecture).

 ## OS Security
 Updates are done automatically (by default) so your HoloLens 2 is always up to date with the latest release of Windows Holographic and any installed apps.
-See the following to understand more about how our OS is securely designed;
+See the following to understand more about how our OS is securely designed:
 1. [State separation and isolation](https://docs.microsoft.com/hololens/security-state-separation-isolation)
 1. [Admin-less operating system](https://docs.microsoft.com/hololens/security-adminless-os)
 1. [Limiting password use](https://docs.microsoft.com/hololens/security-limiting-password-use)